Incredible things you didn’t know about America’s oceans

 The highest mountain in the world is here

-Mauna Kea is actually the highest mountain on Earth, even though we’re told Mount Everest is.
-That’s because a part of this inactive Hawaiian volcano is actually below sea level, under the surface of the Pacific Ocean, meaning it measures a whopping 32,697 feet (9,966m) from its base to its summit.
-Its rival over in the Himalayas reaches a few thousand feet below that.
+Mauna Kea is the highest mountain on Earth, even though we’re told Mount Everest is.
+That’s because a significant part of this inactive Hawaiian volcano is actually below sea level, under the surface of the Pacific Ocean, meaning it measures a whopping 32,697 feet (9,966m) from its base to its summit.
+Its rival over in the Himalayas is 29,032 feet (8,849m) tall.

 The deepest place on Earth is here